fewlinesco/node-web-libraries/packages/oauth2/README.md

 **Disclaimer**: this package is made for our internal usage and is only open source for convenience so we might not consider Pull Requests or Issues.
 Feel free to fork though.

 This is part of the Fewlines Web Libraries packages.
-It mainly provides an abstraction for the OAuth2 flow, and a secure way to verify JWT, regardless of its algorithm used.
+It mainly provides an abstraction for the OAuth2 flow, and a secure way to verify JWT for HS256 and RS256 algorithms

 ## Installation